ovflowd/raise/README.md

 UIoT RAISe
 ----------

-RAISe is an <b>Internet of Things</b> open web service open middleware.
+RAISe is an <b>Internet of Things</b> open middleware.
 Made to handle and store knowledge and be a restful service layer for IoT applications, clients and devices.

 <b>RAISe</b> is open source, and maintained by the [Universal Internet of Things](https://uiot.org) open source project and the [University of Brasília](http://www.unb.br).